Survey on intergenerational in Nursing home: Complete Guide 2026

 The exclusive interview with Bernard Brenot, director of the MARPA (Houses of Welcome and Residence for Autonomy) in Franche-Comté, provides valuable insight into the concrete implementation of intergenerational programs in small accommodation structures.

 The MARPA, with a maximum capacity of 24 residents, represents a unique model of accommodation for independent seniors.
-This configuration naturally encourages intergenerational exchanges, creating a family environment conducive to spontaneous interactions with visitors of all ages.
+This configuration naturally fosters intergenerational exchanges, creating a family environment conducive to spontaneous interactions with visitors of all ages.

 The experimentation conducted with DYNSEO cognitive applications perfectly illustrates the challenges and opportunities of technological integration in intergenerational programs.
 The "reciprocal domestication period" mentioned by Mr. Brenot highlights the importance of support in adopting new tools.